Goa, Western India

 Another thing about Goa that was really great … was that we didn’t suffer from mosquito bites as the sea air seemed to keep them at bay.
 We didn’t witness any animal cruelty thankfully, but I do understand that many would feel the way of life depicted in my photo below makes my statement hypocritical.
 I will admit that it was hard on the heart to see some cows looking malnourished, but in this area these harmless animals were in much better condition than those we witnessed in the big cities (rooting through rubbish bins for food – it made you wonder what the benefits of being considered holy was).

 Staying in Goa, we had a choice of beaches to visit.
-We stayed by the beach in Goa but also rented a scooter from the local grocery and bike rental store and set off on adventures most days to explore what Goa had to offer.
+We stayed by the beach in Goa but also rented a scooter from the local grocery and bike rental store.
+This freedom allowed us to set off on adventures most days to explore what Goa had to offer.

 The main beaches we explored were Calangute (where we stayed), Baga, Anjuna, Candolim, Agonda (we also stayed here) and Palolem.
 There are about 27 beaches on the Goan coastline to choose from, ranging in price and atmosphere.
 From party beaches to chilled out beaches so every taste is catered for.